ph00lt0/blocklist/README.md

-# Blocklist for Adguard Home and uBlock Origin
+# Blocklists for Adguard Home, uBlock Origin and PiHole

 Blocklist of analytics and annoyances found by my own research.
 Blocks:
 - Stats and analytics (including privacy preserving ones)